What is prompt chaining? Multi-step LLM guide

 CodeWords makes prompt chaining operational.
 Instead of manually wiring LLM calls in Python, describe your multi-step workflow to Cody and get a deployed service that chains calls with proper error handling, structured outputs, and external tool access.

+Built-in access to OpenAI, Anthropic, and Gemini means you can use different models for different steps without managing multiple API keys.
 State persistence via Redis handles chains that span multiple runs.
 500+ integrations connect chain steps to external data and services.
 Explore templates or check pricing.